Archie Barwick

-Archie Albert Barwick (7 March 1890 – 28 January 1966) was an Australian farmer and soldier known for his diaries of World War I. His set of diaries is described by military historian Peter Stanley as 'one of the most extensive, informative and well written first hand accounts of an Australian soldier's military service in the Great War'.
-(Peter Stanley's description, from his forthcoming book, Allonville, to be published by Big Sky, 2026.)
+Archie Albert Barwick (7 March 1890 – 28 January 1966) was an Australian farmer and soldier known for his diaries of the First World War.
+His set of diaries have been described by military historian Peter Stanley as "one of the most extensive, informative and well written first hand accounts of an Australian soldier's military service in the Great War".

 Early life

-Barwick was born at Colebrook, Monmouth County (now known as Southern Midlands Council), Tasmania on 7 March 1890, to George Arthur Sturgeon Barwick and Elizabeth Ann Barwick.
+Barwick was born at Colebrook, Monmouth County (now known as Southern Midlands Council), Tasmania, on 7 March 1890, to George Arthur Sturgeon Barwick and Elizabeth Ann Barwick.
 He worked from an early age on the family's farm near Hobart, Tasmania.
 He received an education and was raised in the Anglican Christian faith.
 As a young man he obtained a farm managers position on Alex Mitchell's Surveyors Creek property near Woolbrook, high in the New England district of New South Wales, raising sheep.